Alisia O – aged 60

 Fast forward to the present

-My platelets continue to be higher than ideal and with my consultant we continue to explore suitable medication options.
-I’m now on a moderate dose of Interferon Alpha and my platelets are controlled without the major side effects that are often documented with this drug although at one point, eighteen months into taking this medication the dose of Interferon did make me feel fuzzy minded and overly emotional (beyond hormonal changes!), and we reduced the dosage by 60%, whilst still managing to control the platelet count.
+My platelets are quite stable and close to the upper target range of 450.
+I take a small dose of pegylated interferon every three weeks and don’t notice any side effects.
+When I first started to take a different formulation of interferon I did have mild side effects and at one point, eighteen months into taking this medication the dose of interferon made me feel fuzzy minded and overly emotional (beyond hormonal changes!), and we reduced the dosage by 60%, whilst still managing to control the platelet count.

 I can’t speak more highly of the MPN team at my hospital, all of whom have been great since the first time I attended for ongoing care.
 Whilst it is a busy NHS clinic, I know that when I see my consultant there I’m getting focused advice and care.